4/29/2025

 David Katz

 Morning, everybody.
 Thanks for taking my question.
-I wanted to I appreciate all the big picture commentary.
-I wanted to just focus on Chris, something you indicated about a pack in particular, and, you know, gaining some share, can you provide us with a little bit of color on the economic intensity of those deals relative to the totality?
-And, you know, some of the same question you just answered, but more specifically, to that area of the world and what you're seeing on the on the ground development wise.
+I wanted to – I appreciate all the big-picture commentary.
+I wanted to just focus on, Chris, something you indicated about APAC and China in particular and, you know, gaining some share.
+Can you provide us with a little bit of color on the economic intensity of those deals relative to the totality?
+And, you know, some of the same question you just answered, but more specifically to that area of the world and what you're seeing on the ground development-wise.
 Thank you.

 speaker